quadratech188/BeamngImport/README.md

 First of all, Locate the "vehicles" folder of your game files and extract the ZIP file of the vehicle you wish to export, and the "common" file.
 Then, convert all the .dds files to .png (Blender doesn't support dds).

-You then select the folder the files are in in the Addon Preferences Menu.
+Then select the folder the files are in in the Addon Preferences Menu.
 (Details in the Menu)

 Press the 'Import New Model' button.

+Use the system console to see textures/JSONs that couldn't be loaded for some reason.

 ![addonDemo](https://user-images.githubusercontent.com/117572566/200167853-6d29c51d-87c2-4b20-85cb-e01124698e98.png)